sergioB79/theForge/site/forge/content/forge/ideas/rejected/fake-it-till-you-make-it-as-ethic.md

 SUBTITLE: Borrowed Skin, Hollow Spine

+INFO:
+Interrogates the popular mantra that performing competence will somehow crystallize into being.
+Distinguishes between short-term behavioral scaffolding and a durable, load-bearing account of self-making.
+Argues the slogan collapses without clear standards for what is faked, for whom, and why.
+Highlights ethical risks: rewarding surface over substance, enabling deception, and exploiting others trust.

 This idea is not without use, and it is not without a certain rough charm.
 But the Forge is not a place for charms.
 It is a place for load-bearing truths, the kind that do not require an audience to stay intact.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE